orchestron-orchestrator/sorespo/docs/tutorials/run-on-codespaces.md

  +-------------------+                                                                       +-------------------+
 ```

-And finally, we can test the connectivity between all of the customer's
-routers with the following command:
+Test the connectivity between all of the customer's routers with this command:
 ```shell
 make test-ping
 ```